Web Platform Design Principles

 For example, JavaScript alert() allows a page to show a modal dialog which looks like part of the browser.
 This is often used to attempt to trick users into visiting scam websites.
 If this feature was proposed today, it would probably not proceed.

-If a useful feature has the potential to cause harm to users, make sure that the user can give meaningful consent for that feature to be used, and that they can refuse consent effectively.
+In the context of fulfilling a user need, a web page may want to make use of a feature that has the potential to cause harm.
+Features that have this potential for harm should be designed such that people can give meaningful consent for that feature to be used, and that they can refuse consent effectively.

 In order to give meaningful consent, the user must: